gvwilson/thirdbit/_posts/2021/2021-01-27-essence-of-teaching.md

 no matter how small,
 with a question someone might want answered.

-It's not a perfect book---it could use more diagrams, for example, and I find the language overly formal in some places---but it's a very good one, and the closest thing I've seen in the wild to Carroll's [minimal manual](http://teachtogether.tech/en/index.html#s:architecture-load) approach to lesson design.
+It's not a perfect book—it could use more diagrams, for example, and I find the language overly formal in some places—but it's a very good one, and the closest thing I've seen in the wild to Carroll's [minimal manual](http://teachtogether.tech/en/index.html#s:architecture-load) approach to lesson design.
 It isn't the right approach for every situation,